utdata/rwd-mastery-assignments/pir/pir-drug-offenses.md

 - Latitude if known
 - Longitude if known

+Again, I am only requesting arrest records of adults, not minors.

 In addition, please include any lookup tables and record layouts that may be needed to interpret the data.
 For example, if charges are listed with codes linked to a separate table, I'm happy to join the records myself, rather than require your staff to do so.

-If certain fields are unavailable, please send what you have and let me know what was excluded.
+If certain fields are unavailable or you feel are prohibited from release by statute, please send what you allow and let me know what was excluded.

 I want to stress that I'm not seeking any records that are prohibited from release either by statute or previous rulings by the Texas Attorney General or the courts.
-Please let me know if you feel any records in the fields I've requested are confidential, and I'll consider amending my request.
+If you feel any fields in the records I've requested are confidential, and I'll consider amending my request.

 Also, please let me know if clarifying the request might speed the release of the data, reduce any programming time and, most importantly, avoid a referral to the Attorney General.